waltercostamb/SSS-test/README.md

 Notice that once you run the SSS-test for the first time for any multi-FASTA file, intermediate files will be created.
 Therefore, the next time you run the test again for the same file, the calculation of the sss-scores will be considerably faster.

-__***Input format requirements***__
+__***Input requirements***__

-The input multi-FASTA files have to be in the appropriate format and in a separate folder for both pipelines.
-The name of the file must correspond to the ID of the group followed by e file extension.
+The input multi-FASTA file has to be in a subfolder of the running folder for both pipelines (SSS-test and local.sh).
+If you are running the SSS-test or local.sh in $DIRECTORY, the input multi-FASTA must be located in $DIRECTORY/$SUB_FOLDER/
- - Examples: identity.fasta, identity.fa, identity.alg

-The header of the fasta sequences must have the header indicator '>' followed immediatly by the ID of the group (the same name of the file without extension), followed by a tab, followed by a pipe sign, followed by a second tab, followed by the species name or sequence ID.
-Minus sings are prohibitted, while underscores are allowed.
+For the newest version of SSS-test and local.sh, there are no requirements for the FASTA header.

+The old requirements for the FASTA header are still valid.
+In this case, the header must contain the name of the file: ">$FILE_NO_EXTENSION\t|\t$GENE_ID"

- - Example of a valid FASTA header for file identity.fasta: >identity	|	species
+ - Example for file "identity.fasta": ">identity	|	human"

-We are implementing a subroutine to simplify FASTA header requirements.

 __***Tutorial***__